XTRACT ALLERGY SOFTWARE AND EHR INTEGRATION

-Enter EMRs.
-Since the 1980’s, use of EMRs has grown steadily, with the Centers for Disease Control now reporting that 86% of office-based physicians, and virtually all hospitals in the U.S., use them instead of traditional charts.
+Enter EHRs.
+Since the 1980’s, use of EHRs has grown steadily, with the Centers for Disease Control now reporting that 86% of office-based physicians, and virtually all hospitals in the U.S., use them instead of traditional charts.

-There are many advantages to EMRs, including: more secure patient information, better coordination between providers, improved patient access to medical information, and fewer errors due to illegible handwriting or inconsistent use of terminology.
+There are many advantages to EHRs, including: more secure patient information, better coordination between providers, improved patient access to medical information, and fewer errors due to illegible handwriting or inconsistent use of terminology.

 A study published in the Journal of Allergy and Clinical Immunology reported survey results of allergy providers queried about errors made in their practices in the preceding five years.
 The survey asked the question: “For the last five years, approximately how many incorrect allergy injections have been given to your patients?
 An incorrect allergy injection is defined as an injection given to a wrong patient or a correct patient who received an incorrect dosage or volume.”
 (1)

 A total of 479 providers responded on a secure website that protected their identity.
 In response to the question, 57 percent answered that an allergy injection had been given to the wrong patient in the previous five years, and 74 percent answered that an incorrect dose had been given to a patient in the previous five years.
 Reactions resulting from the incorrect injections were reported as follows: local reaction only (1128), systemic no hospital care (443), systemic emergency department care (59), systemic admission to hospital (24), death (1).
 (1)

 Xtract Solutions is a software program designed to address critical safety issues, and specifically to prevent incorrect injections.